 Cognitive: Subjective slowness and/or loss of creativity.
 Interestingly, these complaints may be confounded by decreased mania.
 This is level-dependent.
 Consider decreasing dose and addressing confounders.

 Weight gain: This is a common reason for discontinuation.
 It is dose-dependent and worse in early treatment.
 Encourage change in diet, exercise, and decrease high calorie drinks.
 Additional contributor to weight gain is edema in the legs and face.
-Also treat other confounders such as hypothyroidism or other medications.
+Also treat other confounders such as hypothyroidism or attempt to reduce other meds that also increase weight gain.

 Polyuria/Polydipsia: i.e. excessive urination and thirst.
 Occurs secondary to lithium induced nephrogenic diabetes insipidus.
 Determine if patient is dehydrated.
 Consider daily dosing, sugarless gum, or oral moisturizers for thirst.
 If this does not go away with time, may attempt to decrease the dose or, for the expert, cautiously add a diuretic while reducing lithium dose by 50% and monitoring plasma lithium levels.